bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 3. Create a new scraper class in the proper directory, depending on the data source.
 After doing that, implement all the abstract methods that are required.
 Look at the other scraper implementations for an example.

-4. Once you have implmented all the required methods, then test the scraper on a local instance of the database so that dev is not altered.
+4. Once you have implemented all the required methods, then test the scraper on a local instance of the database so that dev is not altered.

 5. Once the scraper is functioning **CORRECTLY**, create an Airflow DAG for the scraper to run.
 There are already Airflow DAGs in the `nr-bcwat/airflow/dags/` directory.
 Use them as an example.